What is Brand Personality? Definition & Examples

 What Is Brand Personality?

-Brand Personality refers to the brand personification.
+Brand Personality refers to brand personification.
 It is the set of human traits/characteristics assigned to the brand.
-A brand personality comes into existence when human like adjectives like unique, caring, funny, trustworthy, creative, straightforward, dishonest, rebel, etc. are assigned to a brand.
+A brand personality comes into existence when human-like adjectives like unique, caring, funny, trustworthy, creative, straightforward, dishonest, rebel, etc. are assigned to a brand.

 Jennifer Aaker Brand Personality Model